tsogkas/amat/README.md

 This code is released under the MIT License (refer to the LICENSE file for details).

 ### TODO:
+- Assign high cost to low-scale disks but handle them as special cases towards the end, to cover leftover pixels.

 ### QUESTIONS
 - Should I compare histogram representations for the reconstruction error as well, or just for the maximality error?